 The advisory working group reviewed several options for locations to host the inaugural event.
 After reviewing lessons learned from other jurisdictions it was decided to short list options that included public places (i.e. parks, community centres) as anchor points, roads with secondary access points, local business presence The two primary sites included Major Mackenzie, following the Santa Claus parade route, and the Disera Drive from New Westminster to the Promenade Mall.
-However, other sites in Vaughan could be considered in the future by the Working Group, subject to this initiative being endorsed by Committee and Council.

-Event planning would be a major component in executing an Open Streets event.
+Event planning would be major requirement in executing an Open Streets event.
 There would be a significant number of activities to coordinate such as active lifestyle demonstrations, classes, entertainers and other engagement activities.
 Event planning could be handled in a variety of ways including by City staff, a local area non-profit organization, a volunteer-led committee supported by City and Regional staff.